maxadamo/zfs_nas/README.md

 * puppet will create a zpool on both hosts, but syncoid, pretends to create the zpool for the first time on the slave.
 This is an odd situation that I cannot easily address. **You need to destroy the the zpools on the slave for the first time only and let syncoid create them**.
 You'll see the errors in `/var/log/monit.log`
 * sanoid package must be compiled following the instructions available here: [Install Sanoid](https://github.com/jimsalterjrs/sanoid/blob/master/INSTALL.md)
-* there is no unit test available yet
+* there is no unit test available yet (you truste what I'm doing)

 ## Development